 In the photos, there is no sign of the disease itself.
 Nor is there any sign of the fear and uncertainty I felt.

 The simple, grainy little pictures that resulted from that evening's photo shoot would never pass as art.
-We made no effort to glamorize or soften the images in any way, to make me look like anything other than the middle-aged, somewhat overweight woman I was and still am.
-I simply stood there unclothed, in the bathroom and then in the hallway, and let my beloved husband and the technological wonder in his hands capture my Before, the body he had known and loved for over thirty years.
+We made no effort to glamorize or soften the images in any way, to make me look like anything other than the middle–aged, somewhat overweight woman I was and still am.
+I simply stood there unclothed, in the bathroom and then in the hallway, and let my beloved husband and the technological wonder in his hands capture my Before, the body he had known and loved for over 30 years.

 That evening, neither one of us had any firm idea of what the After would look or feel like, or how either one of us would react to the changes.
 And so both of us wanted those pictures, evidence of how I was on that side of a great divide in my self-image and my life.